ZY-Ang/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list persons
 2. AddressBook shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person <br>
+4. AddressBook deletes the person
 Use case ends.

 **Extensions**